bgregs514/vscode-tm1/docs/CONTRIBUTING.md

 # Contributing to vscode-tm1
 Thank you to all who have and will contribute!
 This project wouldn't be possible without the support and expertise you bring.

+# Packaging
+Please ensure that each major commit includes an updated `.vsix` file.
+For information on how to generate the extension file, see [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions).

 # Style Guidelines (Work in progress)
 While this project is written in TypeScript, many of the principles and recommendations found in the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) are applicable (as they are to most other projects as well).
 This document is not written in stone - if there are changes or recommendations that you think would be beneficial, please log an issue and we'll talk about it!